 While we still don’t have many pure vegan restaurants, there are however some wonderful options for vegetarians in Cape Town, and many restaurants now have at least one fantastic creative vegetarian option.
 We are going to add a few restaurants into the listing below that have a good vegetarian option.

-Luckily I love salads, veg and cheese and am surrounded by some wonderful vegetarian friends who have inspired the list below!
-I am also surrounded by friends that are extremely passionate about sustainability and food purity.
+Luckily I love salads, veg and cheese.
+I also have some wonderful vegetarian friends who have inspired the list below!
+They are extremely passionate about sustainability and food purity.
 An added plus is that we end up with quite a few vegetarian clients on tours – as such it has forced us to head out and explore Cape Town’s vegetarian options.

 Cape Town is a city of creative people and artisans and the creativity is reflected in our restaurants and food options, making this a wonderful city to explore!
 Have fun dining in Cape Town.

 Vegetarian/Vegan – tiny shop – 120 Bree Street.
 I would recommend you try the Vegan Cape Malay Curry Rooti.
 Rooti’s are as common as having a sandwich in Cape Town for lunch.
 The Cape Malay cuisine is our oldest cuisine in the Cape – so this is a great option to try one of our traditional dishes.
 The Rooti is vegan as well!